ni/systemlink-server-examples/python/testmonitor/results/README.md

 At the end, the step status is evaluated to set the status of the parent step and ultimately sets the status of the top-level test result.

+## Depenencies
+- The **NI SystemLink Python SDK** must be installed on the system using the NI Package Manager.
+The package is available when installing the SystemLink Server or Client.